Class: QgsVectorLayerEditBuffer

 Return type:

-changedGeometries(self) object
+changedGeometries(self) Any[source]

 Returns a map of features with changed geometries which are not committed.